At Groin Pain Clinic, all hernia repairs and groin reconstructions are done without the use of hernia mesh.

 New patients are encouraged to have a specialist groin ultrasound before consultation at the Groin Pain Clinic.
 Dr Garvey recommends the services of Dr James Black and Dr John O’Rourke, the Principal Radiologists at Medscan Double Bay & Medscan Barangaroo.

-Surgical treatment is usually only considered after a three to six month trial period of non-operative treatment in the hands of a specialist Sports Physician and / or a Physiotherapist with extensive experience in groin injuries.
+Surgical treatment is usually only considered after a three to six month trial period of non-operative treatment in the hands of a specialist Sports Physician and / or a dedicated groin physiotherapist.
 About 20% of patients will show some improvement within a six month period and may not need surgery.

 The surgery is a complex variant of the standard open hernia repair (not "key hole"), which involves gathering of deep fascia with a blanket stitch, and a darn repair of the muscles of the posterior wall of the inguinal canal.
 Other injuries such as a conjoint tendon tear may need to be repaired by sutures placed along the pubic crest (Hyde technique) and release of a torn or damaged Adductor tendon may also be combined with the hernia operation.
 Occasionally release of the entrapped Obturator or lateral femoral cutaneous nerve will be also necessary.
 Inguinal hernia repairs are performed using Moloney Darn or the Desarda technique which is mesh free and tension free.
 Dr Garvey also offers reconstruction for recurrent Desarda hernia repairs in addition to Desarda repair for primary hernias.